corda/samples-kotlin/Features/notarychange-iou/README.md

 ## Concepts

-Notary is a critical component of a Corda network.
+[Notary](https://docs.r3.com/en/platform/corda/4.9/community/key-concepts-notaries.html) is a critical component of a Corda network.
 It helps prevent double-spending attempts in a Corda network.
-Thus all states issued in Corda are tied to a Notary.
+Thus, all states issued in Corda are tied to a Notary.
-Any transaction involving the update of a state must be notarised from the Notary that the state is tied to, since other notaries wouldn't have seen any previous transaction involving the state would not be able to prevent a double spending attempt.
+Any transaction involving the update of a state must be notarised by the Notary that the state is tied to.
+Since other notaries wouldn't have seen any previous transactions involving the state, they would not be able to prevent a double-spending attempt.

-However, a need to spend a state at a notary other than the one its tied to become unavoidable at times.
-Thus Corda provides `NotaryChangeFlow` to cater to such needs.
+However, a need to spend a state at a Notary other than the one it's tied to can be unavoidable at times.
+For this reason, Corda provides `NotaryChangeFlow` to cater to such needs.

-This demo uses the IOU Demo to demonstrate a Notary Change Transaction.
-Here we would issue an IOU at a particular Notary and try to settle the IOU at a different Notary.
+This demo uses an IOU demo to demonstrate a Notary Change Transaction.
+Here we would issue an IOU at a particular Notary and try to settle the IOU using a different Notary.

 ## Usage